How to plan your B2B website content

 A solid plan is the difference between an ok website and a great website, getting it right will improve your SEO and your conversions in the long run.

-Lastly, producing content for a website can be a mammoth task, and if writing isn’t your thing (or if you just don’t have the time), then hiring a great copywriter or digital marketing agency is a great investment.
+Lastly, producing content for a B2B website can be a mammoth task, and if writing isn’t your thing (or if you just don’t have the time), then hiring a great copywriter or web design agency is a great investment.